MartinGeisse/grumpyrest/doc/roadmap.md

 # Roadmap

-## Future
+## Near Future

-* provide a tutorial (I'll delay this until the API has stabilized)
 * seal routes, responseFactoryRegistry in RestApi
-* HOWTO: add response JSON types (existing HOWTO covers request body deserialization)
 * add actual tests to JsonEngineTest
 * More JSON types
-  * record with extra keys as Map<>
   * discriminated union
   * Instant (seconds / milli)
-* When parsing the request body, store the intermediate `JsonElement` to allow deserializing multiple times and/or logging the body without parsing the JSON syntax again
 * custom enum matchers, to allow case-insensitive matching / lowercase matching / make an enum constant like `FOO_BAR` publicly look like `foo-bar`

+## Medium-Term

+* provide a tutorial (I'll delay this until the API has stabilized)
+* HOWTO: add response JSON types (existing HOWTO covers request body deserialization)

 ## Features I might add if there is demand and they can be defined well enough